Discover it® Cash Back review

 The CardName match in bonus categories is in addition to the match Discover is offering for all the purchases you make in the first year in regular, non-bonus categories.
 With a bit of strategy and some regular credit card usage, you could reap some serious cash back, particularly during your first year.

 In addition to the intro offer and with a fresh look and a focus on customer service, CardName has redefined itself as a serious contender in the crowded cash-back credit card field (which the original Discover card invented in the 1980s).
-With no annual fee, no foreign transaction fees, and amnesty for many of the situations that cause most banks to hike their rates and fees, CardName has the potential to set a new standard for American rewards credit cards.
+With no annual fee, no foreign transaction fees, and rewards earned in everyday categories, CardName has the potential to set a new standard for American rewards credit cards.

 It’s always nice to know that using your credit card is earning you rewards, and the CardName earns you rewards every time you swipe – at least 1% on all your purchases.